 You can find more information on this rebate on the GOV.UK website along with a government leaflet:

 The rebate is a one-off £150 payment, usually made directly to an eligible householder’s bank account.
-It is not a council tax discount, and it is not linked to payment of your council tax.

 Who will receive the £150 Energy Rebate?

 The Energy Rebate will be paid to people whose main home is in council tax band A to D on 1 April 2022.
 Households who are in band E who receive Disabled Relief will also qualify.